 - A natural way to improve run-time is to use simpler but faster text analysis algorithms. - Large efficiency gains possible.
-Recall the k-means results in author clustering. - In large-scale situations, high effectiveness possible via redundancy and precision focus.
+Recall the k-means results in author clustering. - At large scale, high effectiveness is possible via redundancy and precision focus.